 The Facts About Child Tooth Extraction

 At Simcoe Kids Dental we have our ways of making even a child tooth extraction stress-free.
-And while we will certainly only do extractions when absolutely necessary, when we have to do it, it’s really no biggie.
+And while we will certainly only do extractions when absolutely necessary (even a child wisdom tooth extraction), when we have to do it, it’s really no biggie.

-Of course, sometimes there is no getting around it: at some point a tooth extraction for your child may become a necessity.
+Of course, sometimes there is no getting around it: at some point a child tooth extraction may become a necessity.
 If a tooth is diseased or damaged beyond repair, sometimes the simplest, healthiest option is to remove it altogether.
 When this is the case, though, there is no need to panic!

-Dr. Noah and our entire specially trained pediatric dental team know exactly how to make the entire procedure stress-free, comfortable, and a calm experience for your child.
-We will guide you and your child through the entire process, from the initial consultation to sedation options (and the best choice thereof for your child), to the actual procedure, post-procedure care, and follow-up visits.
+Dr. Noah and our entire specially trained team at our pediatric dental clinic know exactly how to make the entire procedure stress-free, comfortable, and a calm experience for your child.
+We will guide you and your child all the way through the child tooth extraction, from the initial consultation to sedation options (and the best choice thereof for your child), to the actual procedure, post-procedure care, and follow-up visits.